MrPio/AmazonProgrammingTests/README.md

-# AmazonProgrammingTests
+# Amazon programming tests
-A collection of test solutions from some applications to Amazon.
+A collection of tests with solutions from Amazon's recruitment process.

 ### 📘 You can find the texts with my solutions [HERE](/amazon_solved_tests.ipynb).